ZF S6-650 transmission: Significance

 ZF introduced the S6-650 in 1998 on the Ford Super Duty.
 GM started using the ZF S6-650 in 2001 with some alterations, making this transmission different from the Ford version.

 The S6-650 will likely be the last manual transmission GM and Ford will use in their heavy pick ups, due to advancements in automatic transmission technology and low consumer demand for manual transmissions.
+However, Ford did offer the Tremec TR-4050 transmission until 2019.

+Issues

+The gasoline version of the ZF6 and ZF5 is known to have poor casting issues, especially around the transmission mounts.
+This can lead to the mounting ears breaking off.
+Other issues include the older version of the shift fork not being as strong as the updated variant.